Peru: Cultural Landscape

 Ranked by population estimate (2023):

-5. Piura (737,000): Piura is a city in northwestern Peru, located on the Piura River in the Sechura Desert.
+Piura (737,000): Piura is a city in northwestern Peru, located on the Piura River in the Sechura Desert.
 It is the capital of the Piura Region.
-It was here that Spanish Conqueror Francisco Pizarro founded the third Spanish city in South America and the first in Peru, San Miguel de Piura, in 1532.
+In 1532, Spanish Conqueror Francisco Pizarro founded San Miguel de Piura, the third Spanish city in South America and the first in Peru.
 Piura declared its independence from Spain on 4 January 1821.
 Piura is a major agricultural and commercial center, home to several industries, including tourism, manufacturing, and fishing.

-6. Cusco (684,000): Cusco is a city in southeastern Peru, near the Urubamba Valley of the Andes mountain range.
-It is the capital of the Cusco Region and of the Cusco Province.
+Cusco (684,000): Cusco is a city in southeastern Peru, near the Urubamba Valley of the Andes mountain range.
+It is the capital of the Cusco Region and the Cusco Province.
 Its elevation is around 3,400 m (11,200 ft).
 Cusco was the capital of the Inca Empire from the 13th century until the 16th-century Spanish conquest.
-In 1983, Cusco was declared a World Heritage Site by UNESCO.
+In 1983, UNESCO declared Cusco a World Heritage Site.
 It has become a significant tourist destination, hosting nearly 2 million visitors annually.

-8. Iquitos (473,000): Iquitos is a city in the northeastern Peruvian Amazon, east of the Andes.
+Iquitos (473,000): Iquitos is a city in the northeastern Peruvian Amazon, east of the Andes.
 It is the largest metropolis in the Peruvian Amazon and the ninth-most populous city in Peru.
-Iquitos is the largest city in the world that cannot be reached by road and is not on an island; it is only accessible by river and air.
+Iquitos is the largest city in the world, and it cannot be reached by road or on an island; it is only accessible by river and air.
 Iquitos was founded in 1757 as a Jesuit mission.
 It increased during the rubber boom of the late 19th century.
 After the rubber boom collapsed in the early 20th century, Iquitos declined.
 However, it has since rebounded and is now a thriving city with a diverse economy, including tourism, agriculture, and oil extraction.

 CIA map of Peru